 - 21. The Committee's terms of reference request an annual self-assessment of the IEOAC.
-This self-assessment aims to gauge the quality of the work delivered by the IEOAC, and measure progress made by the Committee. - 22.
-The Committee completed its self-assessment for 2025, and reviewed results at its 18th meeting.
-To gauge the evolution of the quality of the work performed, the Committee used the same self-assessment questionnaire template as in 2023 and 2024, which was based on best practices from other oversight committees and the 13 criteria for good practices for audit and oversight committees detailed in the JIU's 2019 report on the review of audit and oversight committees of the UN system. - 23.
-Three of the seven IEOAC members participated in the 2025 self-assessment, which rendered high marks on key metrics, including independent, committee structure and composition and professionalism.
-The results of the 2025 self-assessment are available at this link.

-24. For 2026, the Committee intends to simplify its self-assessment tool (to be more relevant), conduct its next annual self-assessment in November rather than May (to enable meaningful participation by newer IEOAC members), and systematically obtain feedback of key stakeholders regarding the Committee's performance.
+This self-assessment aims to gauge the quality of the work delivered by the Committee and measure its progress. - 22.
+The Committee completed its self-assessment for 2025 and reviewed results at its 18th meeting.
+To assess the evolution of the quality of the work performed, the Committee used the same self-assessment questionnaire template as in 2023 and 2024.
+The template was based on best practices from other oversight committees and the 13 criteria for good practices for audit and oversight committees detailed in the JIU's 2019 report on the review of audit and oversight committees of the UN system. - 23.
+Three of the seven IEOAC members participated in the 2025 self-assessment, which rendered high marks on key metrics, including independent committee structure and composition and professionalism.
+The assessment results are available here. - 24.
+For 2026, the Committee intends to simplify its self-assessment tool (to be more relevant), conduct its next annual self-assessment in November rather than May (to enable meaningful participation by newer IEOAC members), and systematically obtain feedback of key stakeholders regarding the Committee's performance.